aws-samples/aws-get-started-workshop/content/03-dev/02-set-up-common-dev-network.md

 * 3 subnets for each tier.
 * Subnets are mapped across 3 Availability Zones (AZs).

-The CloudFormation template requires you to supply a CIDR block for each of the following:
+Using the default parameters, the CloudFormation template requires you to supply a CIDR block for each of the following:
 * Overall VPC
 * Public subnets 1, 2, and 3
 * Private subnets 1, 2, and 3

 To keep things simple, you can size the subnets identically.

-### Determine VPC CIDR Block
+### 5.2 Determine VPC CIDR block

+As a result of your up front tasks to [Obtain a Non-Overlapping IP Address Block]({{< relref "03-obtain-ip-address-range" >}}), your Network team may have already supplied a relatively large non-overlapping CIDR block for your use of AWS.

-If your Network team has supplied a relatively large non-overlapping CIDR block, for example a `/16` - `/20`, you should consider using only a subset of that block for your centrally managed development VPC so that the remaining address space can be used in support of test and production networks.
-Otherwise, if you've been allocated a `/21` - `/22`, then you should use the entire block for the centrally managed development VPC.
+You should use only a subset of the overall block for your centrally managed development VPC so that the remaining address space can be used in support of test and production networks.

+Since you will be subdividing the CIDR block for your centrally managed development across 6 subnets: 3 public + 3 private and you may have multiple teams sharing the common development network, you should allocate at least a `/19` or `/20` CIDR block for your centrally managed development.

 If you need to break down a larger block: